awilzman/awilzman.github.io/content/posts/Thoughts 2.md

 an appropriate plan for a path forward.
-Sometimes these are as simple as syntax issues with code, and what was once a problem that required intense study or even expert advise is now usually solved well by Language Learning Models (LLMs) that have been trained on the required information.
+Sometimes these are as simple as syntax issues with code, and what was once a problem that required intense study or even expert advise is now usually solved well by Large Language Models (LLMs) that have been trained on the required information.
 OpenAI came out with ChatGPT and it proved to the world that methods in deep learning are not to be taken lightly.
 The open-source, free version